mla/pg_sample/README.md

     --ordered-desc and --ordered-asc are also available to control whether sort is descending or ascending, respectively.
-    Results are in descending ordered by default (newest records first)
+    Results are in descending order by default (newest records first)

 __\--random__